-The results obtained by running our CroLOM system on multifarm tracks of OAEI 2016 evaluation campaign are obtained from the following website: http://oaei.ontologymatching.org/2016/results/multifarm/index.html.
+The results obtained by running our CroLOM system on multifarm track of OAEI2017 are the same as in OAEI2016 since we partipated with the same version.
+The results are available at the following website: http://oaei.ontologymatching.org/2017/results/multifarm/index.html.